LeonidSavtchenko/Arachne/Demo-version/Readme.md

 wheere "d:\****" a place where you have copied the program

+save the param.bat

-Press START_ARACHNE.exe to execute the program.
+Now you can launch START_ARACHNE.exe to execute the program.

 The program will automatically link to the preinstalled cluster.

 You will able: to calculate the pre installed networks, to change the settings and compute the new networks or create your own networks.

-See manual for details.
+See Manual for details.